 This year Waterloo Region welcomed an enthusiastic hyperlocal travel company, STROLL Walking Tours, to its lineup of things to see and do.
 I was thrilled to join the inaugural walk, Mural Arts and the Outdoor Gallery.
 As my first introduction to the Downtown’s visual art scene, it was pretty thorough.
 I came away with a greater appreciation for the advocacy of public art and what it’s taken to bring more of it to the area over the past few decades.
 In creating this particular tour, Juanita, the owner of Stroll and our guide for the day, had reached out to the artists to be able to provide us with insights that aren’t found online – a definite bonus.
 To add to the excitement, we happened upon husband and wife duo, Bruno Smoky and Shalak Attack creating two gorgeous new pieces in Halls Lane!

 Since then I’ve attended 3 more walks, Brewers, Taverns, Saloons & Hotels: Drinking in Berlin’s History, Pandemic!
 Kitchener in ‘The Grip’ of the 1918 Spanish Flu, and the Mount Hope Cemetery Tour.
 The guides create the tours themselves and it’s fantastic to hear all of the interesting facts and stories they’ve dug up.
-I’ll be doing a review of STROLL in a future post – but in the meantime I highly suggest you check them out for yourself!
+I’ll be doing a review of STROLL in a future post – but in the meantime I highly suggest you check them out for yourself! **UPDATE: Check out this post to get a discount on STROLL’s tours!!!**

-History of the DTK Art Walk
+A Brief History of the Downtown Kitchener Art Walk

 The 11 new pieces introduced this fall were welcomed into good company.
 The fall launch aimed not only to reveal the new arrivals but to reintroduce older pieces to the community as well.
 As early as the 1900s public art has been a part of the downtown fabric and, contrary to this year’s reception, it wasn’t always well-received.
 A newspaper article from August 1914, reports that Kaiser Wilhelm I’s broken bust ended up in the pond at Victoria Park!

 Scandals, community bonding, and surprises are at your fingertips with the Downtown Kitchener Art Walk Field Guide, which provides an introduction to the artists and stories behind the sculptures, statues, and murals.
-And, if local history piques your interest, I’d highly suggest signing up for the Stroll Mural tour (#notsponsored) and checking out the artists’ personal websites (linked below), as well as the KPL and WPL library archives.
+And, if local history piques your interest, I’d highly suggest signing up for the Stroll Mural tour and checking out the artists’ personal websites (linked below), as well as the KPL and WPL library archives.

 A big big thank you goes to the more than 40 talented artists who inspire and beautify our daily lives.
 Many of these artists have other pieces around Waterloo Region, Canada, and the world.
 I don’t know about you, but I think it’d be pretty kickass to make a treasure hunt of finding their pieces while travelling internationally when the world opens up!